benrietti/benrietti/README.md

 🔭 I’m currently working on unsupervised machine learning utilizing clustering algorithms

-💼 I recently graduated with a Master of Science degree in Data Analytics
+💼 I recently graduated with a Master of Science, Data Analytics

 👯 I’m looking to collaborate on any open source project